Growing Hens and Chicks: How to Care for Sempervivum Plants

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-It’s a plant that means a lot to me personally and I’d love to share a little about that, but if you’re here strictly for the hard facts, check out the table of contents below to find exactly what you’re looking for!
+It’s a plant that means a lot to me personally and I’d love to share a little about that, but if you’re here strictly for the hard facts, you will find exactly what you’re looking for!

 To begin, you might be wondering – which came first, the hen or the chick?